 Can Ewing tumors be found early?

 Ewing tumors are uncommon, and there are no widely recommended screening tests for these tumors.
 (Screening is testing for cancer in people without any symptoms.)
-Still, Ewing tumors are sometimes found early, before they have spread widely.
+Still, Ewing tumors often cause symptoms that allow them to be found early (before they have clearly spread to other parts of the body).

 The most common symptom of a Ewing tumor is pain in the area of the tumor.
-In some cases the tumor may show up as a lump or swelling on an arm, leg, or the trunk.
-Sometimes the lump feels warmer than the rest of the body, and in some cases the child may have general symptoms like a fever or not feeling well.
+Sometimes the tumor shows up as a lump or swelling on an arm, leg, or the trunk.
+Sometimes the lump feels warmer than the rest of the body, and sometimes the child has other symptoms like a fever or not feeling well.

 Of course, children and teens often get sore or have lumps and bumps from normal activities.
 But pains or lumps that don’t go away should be checked by a doctor.
 The same is true if a lump feels warm and/or the child has a fever.
 These symptoms are more likely to have other causes, such as an infection, but they need to be checked by a doctor so that the cause can be found and treated, if needed.

 Last Medical Review: 09/18/2014